FAQs - Scholarships & funding

 Some of the most common questions regarding postgraduate funding.

-For most research postgraduates we expect that their study will be supported by some form of funding or scholarship.
+Some postgraduates are self funding, most require some form of scholarship.
 There are many possible sources.
-Some are directly awarded by us; others require a separate application by you but we are involved in the decision process; some might be directly obtained by you (e.g. funding from your own country).
-Some will cover the entire cost of your studies, including a stipend for living costs; others may cover partial costs, such as fees only, costs for one year only, or the difference between home and international fees.
+Some scholarships are directly awarded by us, others require a separate application.
+Some cover the entire cost of your studies, including a stipend for living expenses; others may only cover fees, or a single year's study, or the difference between home and international fees.

-We provide a guide to the main sources of funding for Informatics students here:
+For a guide to the main sources of funding for Informatics students, see: